zestia/ember-select-box/docs/components.md

     <tr>
       <td><code>sb.activateOptionForKeyCode</code></td>
       <td>
-        Mimics native select box behaviour by jumping to an appopriate option based on the <code>textContent</code> of the options. <a href="https://zestia.github.io/ember-select-box/#/simple-select">Demo</a>.
+        Mimics native select box behaviour by jumping to an appropriate option based on the <code>textContent</code> of the options. <a href="https://zestia.github.io/ember-select-box/#/simple-select">Demo</a>.
         If <code>scrollIntoView</code> is false, the option won't be scrolled to.
       </td>
     </tr>